 What can I expect from a functional medicine appointment?

 Patients are often surprised by how much time a functional medicine practitioner spends with them.
 You can expect the initial visit to last longer than most doctor appointments they are used to.
 On average, this may be anywhere from 45 minutes to 1 hour.
 A detailed patient history is taken, along with the use of questionnaires about your diet, exposure to toxins, review of systems, past illnesses, and present symptoms.

 Your functional medicine doctor many times utilizes lab tests to gather further information for your case.
 These include basic panels such as CBC, CMP, hemoglobin A1C, insulin, inflammatory markers, vitamin D, and iron.
 More often than not functional medicine practitioners are treating difficult cases that require advance lab assessments to help further uncover root causes.
 These test may include the following:

 - Omega 3 Fatty Acid's Levels

 - Detoxification/Methylation Efficiency

 The patient plays an active role in functional medicine.
 You will work with your doctor to improve your health, rather than passively taking medications to alleviate present symptoms.
 A working relationship between provider and patient is a hallmark of the functional medicine approach.
 Together, an individualized treatment plan with patient specific goals is created.
 This includes realistic ways patients can improve their diet, sleep patterns, exercise and other relevant behaviors.

 Preventing a disease is more cost effective than treating one.
-By preserving your health and minimizing damage done by poor nutrition, stress, and exposure to environmental toxins, functional medicine doctors save you money in the long-run.
+While initially the cost may be expensive uncovering and correcting triggers and lifestyle factors, patients save money in the long run and have higher qualities of life.
+By preserving your health and minimizing damage done by poor nutrition, stress, and exposure to environmental toxins, functional medicine is a winning approach to a vibrant and healthy life.